 - Don't gamble if you are in recovery for any dependency or if you are under the influence of alcohol or any other substance

 - For information on how to gamble responsibly and on dealing with gambling problems please visit www.gambleaware.co.uk

 If you feel you are experiencing difficulty in controlling your level of gambling, we have the following support mechanisms available:

 1. Deposit Limits: You decide on how much you can afford to spend on a daily, weekly or monthly basis and stick to it.
-If you set the limit at £10.00 a day, week or month, our system will not allow you to deposit any more than this amount in 24 hours, seven days or 30 days.
+If you set the limit at £10.00 a day, week or month, our system will not allow you to deposit any more than this amount in 24 hours, seven days or one month.